TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 You should now finally be able to see the promised triangle!

-If you don't see it and cannot figure out what went wrong, check out the [Support](../README.md#support) section!
+If you don't see it and cannot figure out what went wrong, compare your code to the [Final Chapter Code](https://github.com/TechnicJelle/GPUForBeginners/blob/main/chapters/chapter03/).
+If you are still lost, check out the [Support](../README.md#support) section!

 ![A red triangle on top of the background from the previous chapter.](images/03-triangle_single_color.png)